HakanL/ACN/README.md

 | Streaming ACN (sACN)                                   | ANSI E1.31                     | Complete                   |
 | RDM Extension (RDMNet)                                 | ANSI E1.33                     | Complete                   |
 | Remote Device Management (RDM)                         | ANSI E1.20                     | Complete                   |

-## Contribute
-The original project remains in active development ([as of October 2015](http://acn.codeplex.com/SourceControl/list/changesets)).
-You may wish to contribute there instead of on this project.

 ## Credits
 | Known Name                                                                | Role                           |